 - 7. For the purpose of overtime pay as hereinafter described, the employee's regular compensation rate against which said premium pay is to be calculated, will be the employee's base rate of pay immediately prior to the performance of the said overtime worked. - 8.
-There will be no compounding or pyramiding of overtime premium pay. - 9(a).
-Overtime will be paid in accordance with the frequency schedule heretofore in existence. - 9 (b) Available time- All time that is uncovered after the four (4) week schedule is posted shall be considered available time (available time may be compensated as straight time or overtime as defined in this agreement).
+There will be no compounding or pyramiding of overtime premium pay. - 9a.
+Overtime will be paid in accordance with the frequency schedule heretofore in existence. - 9b.
+Available time- All time that is uncovered after the four (4) week schedule is posted shall be considered available time (available time may be compensated as straight time or overtime as defined in this agreement).
 The Employer will post an available time sheet three (3) weeks in advance of the start of each monthly schedule.
 Employees shall have five (5) calendar days from when the four (4) week schedule is posted to sign up for available time.
 The Administrative Director of Nursing or designee shall approve the available time within two (2) calendar days after the five (5) day sign up period has ended.
 Available time shall be rotated amongst bargaining unit member by seniority (most senior first).
-The County shall keep the available time sheets for a minimum of 6 months. - 9(c) All available time that remains unfilled after the initial seven (7) day period above will be offered as first come first serve.
+The County shall keep the available time sheets for a minimum of 6 months. - 9c.
+All available time that remains unfilled after the initial seven (7) day period above will be offered as first come first serve.
 The Administrative Director of Nursing shall approve the time as stated above. - 10.
-When an employee is scheduled to work at least eight (8) hours of overtime and the overtime is canceled after the employee reports for the scheduled overtime, the County will compensate the employee for two (2) hours of overtime pay.

-In cases where other overtime is offered and refused for the same time period, the employees waive the right to the two (2) hours pay.

-- 11a.
-Weekend Work: Nurse Managers and Registered Nurses may be required to work twenty-four (24) weekends per year, in a steady alternating weekend schedule, (i.e., one weekend on and one weekend off).
-Employees will not be required to make up weekends when they are off for vacation, but they are nevertheless required to work their twenty-four (24) weekends per year. - 11b.
-Infection Control, Utilization Review, Education, Clinical Specialists, and the Staffing Coordinator may be scheduled to work up to one weekend per month in their own departments.
+When an employee is scheduled to work at least eight (8) hours of overtime and the overtime is canceled after the employee reports for the scheduled overtime, the County will compensate the employee for two (2) hours of overtime pay. - In cases where other overtime is offered and refused for the same time period, the employees waive the right to the two (2) hours pay. - 11a.
+Weekend Work: Nurse Managers and Registered Nurses shall be required to work twenty-four (24) weekends per year, in a steady alternating weekend schedule, (i.e., one weekend on and one weekend off).
+Employees will not be required to make up weekends when they are off for vacation. - 11b.Infection Control, Utilization Review, Education, Clinical Specialists, and the Staffing Coordinator may be scheduled to work up to one weekend per month in their own departments.